QuantumD3v/archlinux-configs/README.md

 # archlinux-configs

+**From 27 Nov 2024.
+No commit message will be applied because i used zsh alias to push and update this repo**

 **Project Status : Continued**

 A collection of configuration files and scripts tailored for Arch Linux setups.
 This repository is designed to streamline system customization and provide reusable configs for efficient system management.